Appointments and Scheduling

 Can my spouse speak to you about my account?

-ANSWER: Yes, we carry most vaccinations, including those for travel.
-As an established patient you may walk in and see a nurse to receive vaccinations as needed.
-We currently do not carry the yellow fever vaccine.
+ANSWER: Yes, we carry most vaccinations, including those for travel and covid.
+As an established patient you may walk in without an appointment and see a nurse to receive vaccinations as needed.
+We do not carry the Yellow Fever Vaccine.

 What do I do if I am sick after hours?